Skyriding Guide

 What is Skyriding?

-Skyriding (previously known as Dragonriding) is a form of aerial movement first added in the Dragonflight expansion that is now the default flight mode in the War Within pre-patch.
+Skyriding (originally introduced as Dragonriding) is a form of aerial movement first added in the Dragonflight expansion.
+It has since become the default flight mode in World of Warcraft.

-Dynamic Flight lets you defy gravity while using momentum and skills to soar the higher heights and explore the continents.
+Skyflight, also known as Dynamic Flight, lets you defy gravity while using momentum and skills to soar the higher heights and explore the continents.

 2.